An American study has looked more closely at the effects of typical hospital sounds on sleep.

-Different hospital sounds were played at sound levels varying from 40 dB to 70 dB and under different sleep phases.
-The probability of arousal varied with sound type, sound level and sleep phase.
+Different hospital sounds were played at sound levels varying from 40 dB to 70 dB and during different sleep phases.
+The probability of arousal varied with sound type, sound level, and sleep phase.

-The study was performed on healthy volunteers but indicate that the sound environment where we treat those already affected by illness also affect their sleep, and that there is reason to focus more on improving the sound environments in healthcare environments.
+The study was performed on healthy volunteers but indicates that the sound environment where we treat those already affected by illness also affects their sleep and we have reason to focus more on improving the sound environments in healthcare environments.

 Find the full article here